-Scientific Discoveries Research Purpose This grant opportunity seeks to support innovative and meritorious cancer researchers, at all levels, and teams pursuing scientific discoveries and breakthrough ideas in the fight against cancer.
-This opportunity will not only catalyze the next breakthroughs in cancer research, but for some may help bridge between early discoveries and commercialization of therapeutics, devices, and tools to lessen the burden of cancer.
-Overview & Scope This funding opportunity seeks to support the next generation of breakthroughs in cancer research that aims to significantly advance one or more of the following: Improve cancer prevention and early detection (e.g., novel screening methods, risk reduction strategies); Address cancer diagnosis and treatment (e.g., development of more precise diagnostics, effective therapies, personalized medicine approaches); or Improve patient outcomes and quality of life (e.g., treatment efficacy, including reduced side effects, enhanced patient well-being).
-CARE Fund encourages research projects that aim to address issues across the cancer care continuum, from etiology to survivorship, that have high potential to ultimately advance cancer care, lessen the burden of cancer, and improve health outcomes.
-Application Deadline March 5, 2025 (4:00 p.m.
-PT) Project Period Award Amount Up to 2 years, expected start date October 1, 2025. \$250,000 to \$1,500,000 for project duration, inclusive of direct and indirect costs.
+Implementation and Outcomes Research Program Purpose This grant opportunity is intended to support innovative investigators from eligible organizations to translate promising research and scientific discoveries into the development of tools, devices, technologies, therapeutics, or interventions related to cancer that have the potential to address cancer care across the implementation/translational cancer research continuum.
+CARE Fund encourages research projects that aim to address issues across the cancer control continuum, from etiology to survivorship, that have high potential to ultimately advance cancer care, lessen the burden of cancer, and improve health outcomes.
+Projects that include a provision of services that includes quantifiable outcomes data suitable for efficacy research are eligible.
+Application Deadline August 06, 2025, 4:00 p.m.
+(PT).
+Project Period Up to 2 years, expected start date May 1, 2026.
+Award Amount \$250,000 to \$1,500,000 for project duration, inclusive of direct and indirect costs.
 Grant requires a one-to-one (1:1) non-state match to grant award.
 Eligible Applicants Eligible organizations may apply for and receive grants for cancer research to be conducted in Washington.
 Eligible organizations include but are not limited to companies, higher education institutions, research institutions, local health jurisdictions, tribal governments, tribal entities, nonprofit institutions, and Urban Indian Organizations.
-Applicants must have a substantial presence in Washington, as determined by the CARE Board.
-Applicant organizations may submit up to five (5) applications for this funding opportunity, but a Principal Investigator may not submit more than one application.
+Applicant organizations must have a substantial presence in Washington, as determined by the CARE Board.
+Applicant organizations may submit up to five (5) applications for this funding opportunity, but a Principal Investigator may not submit more than one application per cycle.